glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 ::: tip NAME FORMATTING
 By default, Figgy removes all spaces when generating data entry names (e.g. `"Move Speed"` becomes `"MoveSpeed"` in code).

-If you don't plan to use variable names with spaces in your interface, this can be disabled for performance gains by setting the :FIGGY_FILE_REMOVE_SPACES: config macro to `false`.
+If you don't plan to use variable names with spaces in your interface, this can be disabled for performance gains by setting the :FIGGY_REMOVE_SPACES: config macro to `false`.
 :::

 ## Organization